Systems theory in anthropology

 Systems theory in anthropology is an interdisciplinary, non-representative, non-referential, and non-Cartesian approach that brings together natural and social sciences to understand society in its complexity.
 The basic idea of a system theory in social science is to solve the classical problem of duality; mind-body, subject-object, form-content, signifier-signified, and structure-agency.
 Systems theory suggests that instead of creating closed categories into binaries (subject-object), the system should stay open so as to allow free flow of process and interactions.
-In this way the binaries are dissolved.
+In this way binaries are dissolved.

-Complex systems in nature involve a dynamic interaction of many variables (e.g. animals, plants, insects and bacteria; predators and prey; climate, the seasons and the weather, etc.) These interactions can adapt to changing conditions but maintain a balance both between the various parts and as a whole; this balance is maintained through homeostasis.
+Complex systems in nature involve a dynamic interaction of many variables (e.g. animals, plants, insects and bacteria; predators and prey; climate, the seasons and the weather, etc.).
+These interactions can adapt to changing conditions but maintain a balance both between the various parts and the system as a whole; this balance is maintained through homeostasis.
 Human societies are also complex systems.
-Work to define complex systems scientifically arose first in math in the late 19th century, and was later applied to biology in the 1920s to explain ecosystems, then later to social sciences.
+Work to define complex systems scientifically arose first in mathematics in the late 19th century, and was later applied to biology in the 1920s to explain ecosystems, then later to social sciences.

 Anthropologist Gregory Bateson is the most influential and earliest propagator of systems theory in social sciences.
 In the 1940s, as a result of the Macy conferences, he immediately recognized its application to human societies with their many variables and the flexible but sustainable balance that they maintain.
-Bateson describes system as "any unit containing feedback structure and therefore competent to process information."
+Bateson describes a system as "any unit containing feedback structure and therefore competent to process information."
 Thus an open system allows interaction between concepts and materiality or subject and the environment or abstract and real.
 In natural science, systems theory has been a widely used approach.
 Austrian biologist, Karl Ludwig von Bertalanffy, developed the idea of the general systems theory (GST).
 The GST is a multidisciplinary approach of system analysis.

 Main concepts in systems theory

 Non-representational and non-referential

-One of the central elements of the systems theory is to move away from the representational system to the non-representation of things.
-What it means is that instead of imposing mental concepts, which reduce complexity of a materiality by limiting the variations or malleability onto the objects, one should trace the network of things.
+One of the central elements of the systems theory is to move away from representational systems to the non-representation of things.
+What this means is that instead of imposing mental concepts, which reduce complexity of a materiality by limiting the variations or malleability onto the objects, one should trace the network of things.

 According to Gregory Bateson, "ethos, eidos, sociology, economics, cultural structure, social structure, and all the rest of these words refer only to scientists' ways of putting the jigsaw puzzle."
-The tracing rather than projecting mental images bring in sight material reality that has been obscured under the universalizing concepts.
+Tracing rather than projecting mental images brings into sight a material reality that has been obscured under universalising concepts.